randomappleboi/HP-EliteBook-840-G3-EFI-OpenCore-Hackintosh/README.md

 **Warnings:**

 This might not work for your computer.
 Please check compatibility with your laptop using my specifications listed below.
 No garuantee.
-If you seek support, please DM me on [Reddit](https://reddit.com/u/randomappleboix)
+If you seek support, please DM me on [Reddit](https://reddit.com/u/randomappleboix).
+Also, you'll need to to populate the SMBIOS yourself.
+Please refer to the SMBIOS part of this document.

 **What works and what doesn´t**

  - Working:
      - Trackpad
      - Keyboard
-     - Bloetooth
+     - Bluetooth
-     - Speaker
+     - Speakers
      - Display port
      - SD card reader
+     - Webcam
      - Most other ports (unable to test: big card reader, SIM slot)
      - Basically everything else
+     - Native Wifi (you *need* to follow my guide linked **here**, *or* use heliport and disable the native symbol in Settings > Control Center)

  - Not working:
-     - Wifi, only with heliport (so no AirDrop unfortunately)
      - Display out via Dock (USB via Dock works)
      - yet to be dicovered

+ - Notes:
+     - Airdrop works from MacBook to iPhone, not the other way around (only after using my **tutorial**, not with heliport)

+**SMBIOS**

+You have to fill in the SMBIOS information yourself.
+This means giving your MacBook a serial number, amongst other things.
+Don't worry, it's super easy.

+1. Download [ProperTree](https://github.com/corpnewt/ProperTree) or OCAT to edit your config.plist.
+Open the config.plist located under EFI > OC.
+2. Download [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) and open it in terminal.

 **Specs**

  - HP EliteBook 840 G3